ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 Wheels and Tyres

 The tough Cube EX23 tubeless-ready rims have the traditional 36H spoke count.
-This increases rigidity especially over rough ground.
-The front wheel uses an excellent Shimano HB-MT400-B hub with a Boost thru-axle and centerlock disc mount.
-The rear hub is a Shimano FH-MT500 with a standard quick release, and centerlock disc mount.
+This increases rigidity, especially over rough ground.
+The front wheel uses an excellent Shimano HB-MT400-B hub with a Boost thru-axle and centre lock disc mount.
+The rear hub is a Shimano FH-MT500 with a standard quick-release and centre lock disc mount.

 cube kathmandu womens frame

-Any good touring bike worth its salt, should have good old Schalwbe Marathon Plus tyres fitted.
-In the case of the Cube Kathmandu they have gone for the very latest Schwalbe Marathon E-Plus, which at 55-622 are wide enough to cope with a multitude of terrains, and yet still roll very well on tarmac.
+Any good touring bike worth its salt should have good old Schalwbe Marathon Plus tyres fitted.
+In the case of the Cube Kathmandu they have gone for the very latest Schwalbe Marathon E-Plus, which at 55-622 is wide enough to cope with a multitude of terrains, and yet still rolls very well on tarmac.

 I swear by Marathon Plus, and have racked up 10,000 miles in the last couple of years on these tyres without a single puncture!